pauly/lightwaverf/README.md

     lightwaverf mood living movie

-You can also execute the special 'alloff' mood to turn off all devices in that room:
+You can also execute the special 'fulloff' mood to turn off all devices in that room:

-    lightwaverf mood living alloff

-You can also set any state for all the devices in the room by prefixing any supported state with 'all':

-    lightwaverf mood living allon
-    lightwaverf mood living allfull
-    lightwaverf mood living alllow
-    lightwaverf mood living all50
+    lightwaverf mood living fulloff

-Note that this sets the state on each device configured in that room by looping through the configuration.
-There will be a short pause between each device being set to ensure that all the commands are successful.

-Finally, you can also set the state for all rooms in one go (useful for switching off everything in the house) using the keyword 'all' as the room name:

-    lightwaverf mood all alloff
-    lightwaverf mood all allfull

-Again, everything except 'alloff' will be looping through your configuration and so may take some time to complete.

-Also, please see the section on exclusions below if you want to exclude certain devices from these 'all' commands.

 To (re)learn a mood with the current device settings:

     lightwaverf mood living movie